A woman lays flowers on the casket of a loved one who died a wrongful death.

 Maine Wrongful Death FAQs

-Let Our Compassionate Attorneys Support Your Family
+Let Our Compassionate Maine Wrongful Death Lawyers Support Your Family

-At Lowry & Associates, we understand that no amount of money can replace your loved one, but we believe that a successful wrongful death claim can provide your family with the financial support needed to cover expenses and move forward.
+At Lowry Law, we understand that no amount of money can replace your loved one, but we believe that a successful wrongful death claim can provide your family with the financial support needed to cover expenses and move forward.
 Our skilled wrongful death lawyers in Maine are dedicated to helping you receive full and fair compensation.

 We handle every aspect of your case, from a free consultation and investigating the cause of death to negotiating with insurance companies and representing you in court if necessary.
 Let us take the legal burden off your shoulders so you can focus on healing.